Raise Credit Score To Qualify For Mortgage Tips And Advice

-Consumer credit scores ranges between 300 to 850.
-Lenders have minimum credit score requirements that borrowers needs to meet.
+Consumer credit scores range from 300 to 850.
+Lenders have minimum credit score requirements that borrowers need to meet.
 If borrowers do not quite qualify, there are ways on how to raise credit score to qualify for mortgage.

 When you’re in the market to buy a home and discover that you have bad credit and your score is low, don’t despair.
 Although it may delay the purchase of your home, there are ways to repair your bad credit rating so that you may still qualify for a home mortgage with a decent interest rate.

 - To evaluate your credit rating you’ll need to obtain copies of your credit reports from the various agencies.
 Examine them carefully to see what transactions are lowering your score.

 A note about bankruptcies: A bankruptcy can lower your credit score by 200 points or more.
 Repairing bad credit following a bankruptcy is beyond the scope of this article.

 - Charge-Offs: Charge-offs appear on your credit report if a creditor has given up trying to collect from you and ends up writing off the amount you owe as a bad debt.
 Charge-offs are one of the main reasons why loan applicants are denied credit.

 How to Repair It: If you have any charge-offs, contact those creditors immediately and make arrangements to pay off the old debt.
 After a few months of regular payments, or if you repay a charge-off debt in full, submit a written request to that creditor to change the status on your credit reports.

 Late Payments: Late payments may be handled differently depending on whether they are isolated incidents or recurring problems.